Stamp rally: Railways

-Pokémon
+Pokemon

 East Japan Rail Company (JR East) tie-ins

 Since 1997 East Japan Railway Company (JR East) has been conducting an annual project to place stamps of characters and creatures from the Pokémon franchise at major stations in the Tokyo metropolitan area during the summer vacation period of elementary and junior high school students (except in 2001–2002, 2016, and 2020–2022).
 In some years, participants could win limited-edition trading cards.

 In 1997, stamps were placed at 30 stations in the Tokyo metropolitan area, and from 1998, at a dozen stations on the Yamanote Line.
 In 2003, the number was expanded to 83 stations, including those covered by the "Holiday Pass" (the predecessor of the Holiday Outing Pass).
 In 2005, 100 stamps were placed at 97 stations, and long lines formed every day at stations with stamps of popular characters.
 Since 2004, two of the stamps have been placed at Tokyo Monorail stations, a member of the JR East Group.
 In 2011, due to the Great East Japan Earthquake, the "Pokemon B&W Stamp Rally" was reduced to a simple rally in which participants could choose one of 12 stations along two courses on the Yamanote Line and collect stamps at six stations.
 In 2013, the scope was expanded again to include the "Holiday Outing Pass", and the installation of stamps at Tokyo Monorail stations (one out of all stamps) resumed.
 In 2017, the number was increased to 50 stations, and in 2018 to 55 stations.
 In 2023, in commemoration of the Pokémon World Championships held in Yokohama, the "JR East Pokémon World Championships 2023 Stamp Rally" was held.
 The "Metropolitan Area Course" included stamps from 10 stations (or three of them) within the scope of the "Holiday Pass" and "Nombiri Holiday Suica Pass," while the "Shinkansen Course" included stamps from only one of five designated Shinkansen stations in the Tōhoku, Jōetsu, and Hokuriku regions.

 From 1997 to 2000 participation was based on an advance application system.
 Since 1998, the rally has been held on Saturdays and Sundays, and the number of participants has been limited.
 Since 2003, the rally has been open to all participants and requires a ticket to each station, a free train ticket, and a Suica.
 From 2006 to 2010, Summer Vacation Timetable: Pokemon Stamp Rally Special Edition (夏休み時刻表 ポケモン・スタンプラリー特別号) was published by Kotsu Shinbunsha and served as the official guidebook for the rally, and was commonly known as the "Pokemon Timetable".
 In 2019, stamp books was distributed at all stations where stamps were installed to collect all the stamps.